You probably won’t be buying a Mac Pro this year

-Apple’s end-to-end vision product vision extends from content consumption all the way out to content creation and distribution, and the mass market isn’t to be found at the Mac Pro end of this spectrum.
+Apple’s end-to-end product vision extends from content consumption all the way to content creation and distribution, and its hardware line-up ranges from entry-level laptops to the pricey Mac Pro.

+Apple has designed the Mac Pro to go places no other Mac has ever reached – but one place it won't go is into the mass market.

 Apple’s best ever Mac

-Apple has designed the Mac Pro to go the places no other Mac has ever reached.

-With a $5,999 starting price it is a highly sophisticated super-computer that’s going to sell in thousands at the highest end of the industry (and to the world’s wealthiest Apple fans).
+With a $5,999 starting price, the Mac Pro is a highly sophisticated supercomputer that’s going to sell in the thousands at the highest end of the industry (and to the world’s wealthiest Apple fans).

-The people who will purchase these Macs will be high-end professionals, and these aren’t always at the cutting-edge of hardware or software upgrades.

-These are users who may eventually invest in new hardware and software – and may need to do so, given the many years since Apple introduced a significant high-end Mac upgrade -- but don’t expect them to rush.
+These are users who may eventually invest in new hardware and software – and may need to do so, given the many years since Apple introduced a significant high-end Mac upgrade.
+But don’t expect them to rush into a purchase quickly.

 Made in the U.S., by robots